FREE Training: How to Launch Your Property Management Company

 Step 1: Make Sure That You Are Qualified to Be a Property Manager

-If you want to start a property management company in Massachusetts, attaining a foundational level of education is essential to make sure that you are properly prepared to handle all of the responsibilities that come along with the job.
+If you want to start a property management company in Massachusetts, attaining a foundational level of education is essential to make sure that you are properly prepared to handle all of the responsibilities that come along with the job and effectively manage properties.

 Many states have requirements for property managers before they start to work in the field.
 Massachusetts, however, does not!

-Here are just some of the education options for property managers in Massachusetts:
+Here are just some of the educational resources and options for property managers in Massachusetts:

 High School Diploma or GED: Obtaining a High School Diploma or GED is the best first step for prospective property managers.
 This qualification lays the groundwork for your subsequent training in property management and real estate.

-• Certified Property Manager (CPM): Attaining the Certified Property Manager (CPM) designation proves a property manager’s expertise and dedication to the industry.
+- Certified Property Manager (CPM): Combined with a real estate broker’s license, attaining the Certified Property Manager (CPM) designation proves a property manager’s expertise and dedication to the industry.

 Acquiring professional education and certification in property management and real estate is extremely beneficial for a prosperous and successful career as a property manager in Massachusetts.